the-cult-of-integral/Scambaiting-Setup/README.md

 6. You have successfully removed the guest addition tray icons using the task manager if using Guest Additions.
 7. You have successfully disabled the task manager after this if using Guest Additions.

-### If all of these requirements are met, save a screenshot of the machine.
+### If all of these requirements are met, save a snapshot of the machine.
 This can be done using the top menu of the Virtual Box window: `Machine -> Take Snapshot`.
 Then, every time you finish a scam bait, when powering off the machine check the, "Restore to <snapshot name>" check box to revert back to this finished set-up state.

 ---